 5. Consider your manager’s role in achieving broader sales goals

 Making managers a meaningful part of your sales initiative ensures that anything presented in your SKO doesn’t fall by the wayside.
 As you lay the groundwork for a strategic sales transformation that moves the needle, consider how manager accountability and reinforcement play into your ultimate endgame?
 Do you need to incorporate manager training into the engagement?
 What high-level roles should they play after the event is over?
 How will you monitor your managers and determine how well they’re driving the ongoing success of the initiative?

 Any changes you launch for next year will be difficult to adopt across the company without managers becoming experts in the concepts themselves.
 Ingraining new sales concepts and practices into your sales process and the everyday activities of your sellers takes alignment and consistency between your managers and sales reps:

-Alignment; in regards to how they’re applying new concepts to live opportunities to move them forward at a high value
+- Alignment; in regards to how they’re applying new concepts to live opportunities.

-Consistency; behind how reps are held accountable for using new concepts to drive deals forward at a high value.
+- Consistency; behind how reps are held accountable for using new concepts.
 Managers must support reps to ensure they perform high-value sales activities, consistently on every deal.

 First-line managers, more often than not, are the linchpin to whether a sales enablement initiative sticks or falls by the wayside.
 Dig deeper on how to tailor your event in a way that ensures managers are equipped to drive lasting front-line impact.

 Equally, if not more important than the pre-SKO plan, the post-SKO plan is key to driving adoption and reinforcement of the changes in behaviors, content and processes that you want to stick.
 With the event strategy outlined and your objectives clear, your SKO should be a jumping-off point to changing sales behavior in a way that will achieve next year’s sales goals.